The First (and Second) Look

 I'm not sure it is just the size; the viewing screen must have been improved, too: manual focusing is actually possible and precise.
 This is the first time I'm saying that about a Four Thirds or APS camera (except, maybe, for one Pentax model I've tried last year).

-Of course, this does not come free: the finder stands quite tall above the lens mount; more than in the E-1, not to mention other E-Series cameras.
+Of course, this does not come free: the finder stands quite tall above the lens mount; more than in the E-1, not to mention other E-System cameras.
 There is also, obviously, an extra weight due to an actual viewing prism (as opposed to a mirror system).

 The finder information readout is located below the viewed image, a solution similar to that in the E-1.
-This is much better than she sidebar solution used in other E-Series SLRs.
+This is much better than she sidebar solution used in other E-System SLRs.
 The eye relief also seems good; even if I have to move my eye a bit to see the whole information (glasses!), this does not seem to be a problem like in, for example, the E-510.

 Obviously, in a camera aspiring to a pro category most of the frequently used adjustments are accessible via dedicated buttons and/or dials.
 Providing that is, however, not an easy task, because the number of these functions is quite large — much larger than in a film camera.
 No wonder all camera manufacturers are still struggling with the "right" design here.